Harmonious Family Eco-Home Designed to Escape the City

 This week’s instalment of the #SBIDinspire interior design series features a modern and fashionable family home which serves as a place to escape from the city bustle and be immersed in a harmonious, relaxed lifestyle; offering a sense of protection.
-The interior design is rooted in the exquisite simplicity, elegance and the beauty of everyday life.
+The residential design is rooted in the exquisite simplicity, elegance and the beauty of everyday life.
 The creation of clean shapes has been a guiding principle while the presence of natural wood also influenced the design style.
 The designer, Danhor, has created a house made of eco-materials, surrounded by genuine nature and a river – a home that is alive, breathing and free.
 The interior is unified by clear, modern, minimalist shapes and clean lines and colours; there is a gentle colour spectrum for walls and furniture in neutral beige and greys.
 The space is not overloaded with furniture and the bespoke furniture harnesses textures such stone and concrete which complement the wooden elements.

 Project: River Side